Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Ablation Study

-For standard texts that do not contain instruction verbs, we find that explicit normal instructions can be executed successfully, and the text to be processed can be translated whether they are positioned before or after the instruction.
-Surprisingly, ChatGLM2-6B model still generates the phrase \textit{I love you.} when faced with explicit normal instructions placed after the text.
+For harmless text that does not contain instructional verbs, we find that explicit normal instructions can be executed successfully.
+The text that needs to be processed can be translated, whether it is positioned before or after the instruction.
+Surprisingly, the ChatGLM2-6B model still generates the phrase "\textit{I love you.}" when faced with explicit normal instructions placed after the executed text.
+In summary, we conclude that when the executed text does not contain any instructional verbs, these three models can better follow the explicit normal instruction, regardless of its placement.

-Furthermore, we also examine standard texts that include instruction verbs and find that the presence or absence of a cue word has a significant effect on the outcome.
-When there is no cue word, both ChatGLM2-6B and BELLE-7B-2M only follow the implicit instruction.
-ChatGPT, on the other hand, adheres to either explicit or implicit instructions or both when the explicit instruction is placed before within the context.
-Conversely, ChatGPT only follows implicit instructions when the explicit instruction is placed after within the context. \textbf{This phenomenon suggests that models may have a preference for certain types of instructions, regardless of their position within the context.}
+Furthermore, we also examine harmless sentences that include instructional verbs and find that the presence or absence of a cue word has a significant effect on the outcome.
+When there is no cue word, both ChatGLM2-6B and BELLE-7B-2M only follow implicit instructions no matter where the explicit instruction is.
+When a cue word is present, BELLE-7B-2M is better able to follow explicit instructions, regardless of the position of the explicit instruction within the context.
+In contrast, ChatGLM2-6B only follows the explicit instruction when it is placed as a prefix, while it follows implicit instructions when the explicit instruction is placed as a suffix.

-When a cue word is present, BELLE-7B-2M is better able to follow explicit instructions, regardless of their position within the text.
-In contrast, ChatGLM2-6B only follows explicit instructions when they are placed before the text, while it follows implicit instructions when the explicit instruction is placed after the text.
-Even with a cue word, ChatGLM2-6B only understands the instruction upon its first occurrence.
-ChatGPT, on the other hand, adheres to either explicit or implicit instructions or both when the explicit instruction is placed before or within the context.
-Conversely, ChatGPT only follows implicit instructions when the explicit instruction is placed after the text within the context.
+However, ChatGPT adheres to explicit or implicit instructions, or both, when the explicit instruction is placed as a prefix.
+With and without a cue word, ChatGPT only follows implicit instructions when the explicit instruction is placed as a suffix, lacking a global perspective.